In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 - People who want more control over the milk temp and texture.

-The Oracle and Oracle Touch have steam wands – but they’re also one touch machines, kind of – and these definitely aren’t the cheapest.
-These machines have a steam wand, but the machine still does the frothing, basically in the jug via the wand instead of via a carafe, and unlike a lot of other one touch machines they literally produce great milk texture, suitable for pouring latte art.
+The Oracle and Oracle Touch have steam wands – nevertheless they’re likewise one touch machines, type of – and these definitely aren’t the cheapest.
+These machines have a steam wand, however the machine still does the frothing, just in the jug via the wand instead of via a carafe, and unlike most other one touch machines they actually produce incredible milk texture, suitable for pouring latte art.

 For more see: